Shetland Climate Action Ting

 Green Particiapatory Budgeting for Shetland - Climate Action Ting

-We’re thrilled to have successfully secured funding from The National Lottery Community Fund and the Coastal Communities Fund from Shetland Islands Council to deliver a new project - Climate Action Ting.
+We successfully secured funding from The National Lottery Community Fund, the Coastal Communities Fund from Shetland Islands Council and Zenobe through Foundation Scotland to deliver a new project in 2025/2026 - Climate Action Ting.

-This project was made possible thanks to #NationalLottery players and the Coastal Communities Fund from Shetland Islands Council.
+This project was made possible thanks to #NationalLottery players, the Coastal Communities Fund from Shetland Islands Council and Zenobe, through Foundation Scotland.